-4.30.2 Black box testing
+4.35.2 Black box testing

-When testing application as a whole component, running for example in docker, you might want to stub external services with which you application interacts, to steer their behaviors.
+When testing an application as a whole component, running for example in docker, you might want to stub external services with which your application interacts.

 To do that you might want to use well-known solutions like e.g. wiremock or mock-server, but if their api is described using tapir you might want to use livestub, which combines nicely with the rest of the sttp ecosystem.